The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators

-(In turn, the formal adjoint of $\T^\dagger$ is the unique extension to $\Gamma(\E)$ of the differential operator $\T^\dagger$ as a differential operator) \item[(3)] Consider a pair of $\KK$-linear operators $\T : \D(\T) \to \Gamma(\V_{g'})$, $\T' : \D(\T') \to \Gamma(\V_{g'})$ with $\D(\T),\D(\T')\subseteq \Gamma(\V_{g})$ and $a,b \in \KK$.
+(In turn, the formal adjoint of $\T$ is the unique extension to $\Gamma(\E)$ of the differential operator $\T^\dagger$ as a differential operator.) \item[(3)] Consider a pair of $\KK$-linear operators $\T : \D(\T) \to \Gamma(\V_{g'})$, $\T' : \D(\T') \to \Gamma(\V_{g'})$ with $\D(\T),\D(\T')\subset \Gamma(\V_{g})$ and $a,b \in \KK$.
 Then

-provided $\T^{\dagger_{gg'}}$ and $\T'^{\dagger_{gg'}}$ exist. \item[(4)] Consider a pair of $\KK$-linear operators $\T : \D(\T) \to \Gamma(\V_{g'})$, $\T' : \D(\T') \to \Gamma(\V_{g''})$ with $\D(\T)\subseteq \Gamma(\V_{g})$ and $\D(\T')\subseteq\Gamma(\V_{g'})$ such that \begin{itemize} \item[(i)] $\D(\T'\circ \T) \supset \Gamma_c(\V_{g})$, \item[(ii)] $\T^{\dagger_{gg'}}$ and $\T'^{\dagger_{g'g''}}$ exist, \end{itemize} then $(\T'\circ \T)^{\dagger_{gg''}}$ exists and
+provided $\T^{\dagger_{gg'}}$ and $\T'^{\dagger_{gg'}}$ exist. \item[(4)] Consider a pair of $\KK$-linear operators $\T : \D(\T) \to \Gamma(\V_{g'})$, $\T' : \D(\T') \to \Gamma(\V_{g''})$ with $\D(\T)\subset \Gamma(\V_{g})$ and $\D(\T')\subset\Gamma(\V_{g'})$ such that \begin{itemize} \item[(i)] $\D(\T'\circ \T) \supset \Gamma_c(\V_{g})$, \item[(ii)] $\T^{\dagger_{gg'}}$ and $\T'^{\dagger_{g'g''}}$ exist, \end{itemize} then $(\T'\circ \T)^{\dagger_{gg''}}$ exists and

 \item[(5)] If $\T^{\dagger_{gg'}}$ exists, then $(\T^{\dagger_{gg'}})^{\dagger_{g'g}} = \T|_{\Gamma_c(\V_{g})}$. \item[(6)] If $\T : \D(T)= \Gamma(\V_g) \to \Gamma(\V_{g'})$ is bijective, admits $\T^{\dagger_{gg'}}$, and $\T^{-1}$ admits $(\T^{-1})^{\dagger_{g'g}}$, then $\T^{\dagger_{gg'}}$ is bijective and $(\T^{-1})^{\dagger_{g'g}} = (\T^{\dagger_{gg'}})^{-1}$. \end{itemize} \end{proposition}